Properly Winterize Your Garage Door

 Photoelectric – You will want to just put your foot in front of the beam while the door is closing.
 If the door does not stop and open back up, then the most likely problem is a misalignment between the two parts.
 If you can’t get this fixed, you can contact us as soon as possible.

 Following these tips should help you avoid any major problems with your garage door during the winter months.
-If you just cannot find the time to complete the process, or you would like to have a professional take care of it for you, feel free to call us today!
+If you just cannot find the time to complete the process, or you would like to have a professional take care of it for you, feel free to contact us today!